a2stuff/a2d/res/notes/testplan.md

 * Copy PREVIEW/SHOW.IMAGE.FILE to the APPLE.MENU folder.
 Restart.
 Repeat the previous case, but with an image file as the innermost file instead of a folder.
 Select the file.
 Apple > Show Image File.
 Verify that an alert is shown.
 * Repeat the previous case, but with a Desk Accessory file as the innermost file instead of a folder.
 File > Open.
 Verify that an alert is shown.

+* Launch DeskTop.
+Select a 5.25 disk volume.
+Remove the disk.
+File > Get Info.
+Verify that an alert is shown.
+Click OK.
+Verify that DeskTop doesn't hang or crash.
+* Launch DeskTop.
+Select a file on a 5.25 disk.
+Remove the disk.
+File > Get Info.
+Verify that an alert is shown.
+Click OK.
+Verify that DeskTop doesn't hang or crash.
+* Launch DeskTop.
+Select two files on a 5.25 disk.
+Remove the disk.
+File > Get Info.
+Verify that an alert is shown.
+Insert the disk again.
+Click OK.
+Verify that details are shown for the second file.

 ## Shortcuts

 * Delete the LOCAL/SELECTOR.LIST file from the startup disk, if it was present.
 Launch DeskTop.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are disabled.
 Add a shortcut.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are now enabled.